Smittayy/DatProj/README.md

 Each portal has a bank of maps to choose from randomly [Future]
 - Team
+Locust - Red
+COG - Blue
--[Locust - Red] [COG - Blue] /Could use scoreboard API with the /Team function but rather design our own team function -Randomly assigns Locust or COG team upon entry of portal -Assigns default gun, unless changed by player using command /gun [/gun command brings up new inventory interface with the weapons shown in it] Gives player armour pieces
+/Could use scoreboard API with the /Team function but rather design our own team function -Randomly assigns Locust or COG team upon entry of portal -Assigns default gun, unless changed by player using command /gun /gun command brings up new inventory interface with the weapons shown in it Gives player armour pieces

 [Team Chat]